 - You don’t mind the noise and movement of many people.

-2. Old Havana – Best Area to See Historical Landmarks
+2. Old Havana, Where to Stay in Havana to See Historical Landmarks

 Old Havana is one of the most famous and visited places in Cuba.
 This place has an exceptional atmosphere with unique streets and buildings.
 After Cuba appeared on the tourist map, many of the buildings in Old Havana have been restored to their original appearance.